How the Hangman Lost His Heart

-How The Hangman Lost His Heart is a fictitious tale which is set in mid-18th century after the Second Jacobite Rebellion and is written by K M Grant, published in 2006.
+How The Hangman Lost His Heart is a 2006 young adult novel by K. M. Grant which is set in mid-18th century England after the Second Jacobite Rebellion.

 Plot

 Alice Towneley's beloved uncle, Colonel Frank Towneley, has just been executed by Dan Skinslicer for supporting Prince Bonnie Charlie during the Second Jacobite Rebellion.
 After the drawing and quartering, Dan expresses his sympathy towards Alice and remarks that Frank was the first condemned to have his eyes wide open during his execution.